Courses & Requirements

 Course requisites: BIO-216 & 216L must be taken concurrently.

-Fundamentals of biochemistry, including structure and function of biomolecules, enzyme kinetics, bioenergetics, catabolic and anabolic pathways, signal transduction and regulation of biochemical processes (lecture plus lab).
-Fundamental biochemical laboratory methods including the study of acid-base properties of amino acids and proteins, spectro-photometric characterization, chromatographic separation techniques and electrophoresis.
-Cross-listed with CHE-300.
+Fundamentals of biochemistry, including structure and function of biomolecules, enzyme kinetics, bioenergetics, catabolic and anabolic pathways and regulation of biochemical processes.
+Fundamental biochemical laboratory techniques including spectroscopy, enzymology, chromatographic separations, and protein detection methods.
+Cross-listed with BIO-300.

 Course requisites: CHE-240 & 240L (BIO-110/L & 111/L also prereqs for BIO mjrs)